 At the end of the five-month training series, LEAD participants will plan and host a nonprofit fair in their community.
 After the fair, future leaders will participate in three months of peer learning facilitated by CNS.
 Participation in the program is free.

 The goals of this program include:

 - Creating a network of skilled, resourceful nonprofits leaders and improving organizational effectiveness

 - Activating a network of thoughtful and effective changemakers who bring creativity and fresh perspectives to solving our communities’ most pressing issues

 - Developing young people’s sustained commitment to their communities

-Currently, CNS is offering LEAD 2019-2020 in two locations: Astoria, Klamath Falls, and Pendleton.
+Currently, CNS is offering LEAD 2019-2020 in three locations: Astoria, Klamath Falls, and Pendleton.
 LEAD is generously sponsored by funders such as The Ford Family Foundation and The Wildhorse Foundation.

 We plan to offer LEAD in more locations as additional funding is secured.
 If you’re a business or foundation interested in sponsoring a LEAD program in your community, please get in touch today!

 Participation is free!